DataVoid-io/hardhat-plugin/README.md

 }
 ```

-The parameters `constructorArgsPath` and `gasLimit` are _optional_.
+The parameters `constructorArgsPath` and `gasLimit` are optional.

 The `salt` parameter is a 12-byte hex-string used to create the contract address.
-If you have previously deployed the same contract with the identical `salt`, the contract creation transaction will fail due to [EIP-684](https://github.com/ethereum/EIPs/issues/684).
+If you have previously deployed the same contract with the identical `salt` and constructor arguments, the contract creation transaction will fail due to [EIP-684](https://github.com/ethereum/EIPs/issues/684).

 ### Example config